MiguelVazB/BeatTheAlgorithm/README.md

 # Beat the Algorithm

 Beat the Algorithm is an interactive website that provides a platform for users to challenge themselves against various algorithms.
 The goal is to solve a given problem faster than the algorithm itself.
-In the process, the users will learn about the inner working of the algorithms.
+In the process, the users will learn about the inner workings of the algorithms.

 ## How it Works